sowmaster/sowmaster.github.io/_pages/about.md

 ---

 I'm a Ph.D. student at The Ohio State University's department of Electrical and Computer Engineering, under the supervision of by [Prof. Yingbin Liang](https://sites.google.com/view/yingbinliang/home).
-Before joining OSU, I obtained my M.Sc. in Pattern Recognition and Intelligent Systems at Beijing University of Aeronautics and Astronautics (Beihang University), and did my undergraduate studies at Ecole Polytechnique de Thies, Senegal.
+Before joining OSU, I obtained my M.Sc. in Machine Learning and Intelligent Systems at Beijing University of Aeronautics and Astronautics (Beihang University), and did my undergraduate studies in Electrical Engineering at Ecole Polytechnique de Thies, Senegal.

 ## Research
 My research interests are mainly about optimization methods for modern Machine Learning (ML), robust ML, and Deep Learning Theory.